Interdisciplinary Fields Of Study

 Professor Morrison has a primary interest in chemical and transport phenomena in building environments.
 These phenomena help us understand, but also control, human exposure to chemicals and particles that are released or transformed indoors.
 Dr. Morrison has directed research projects and field studies of dermal uptake of indoor pollutants, ozone surface chemistry, building forensics, sensor development, pollutant movement in buildings, aerosol transport of SVOCs, exposure implications of smog reactions with human surfaces and hair and related projects.

-Professor Noble’s (primary appointment in the Institute of Marine Sciences) research program bridges environmental microbiology and marine microbial ecology.
-A main thread of Dr. Noble’s work is the application of novel molecular techniques for applied and basic science.
+Professor Noble’s (primary appointment in the Institute of Marine Sciences) research program bridges environmental microbiology and public health.
+A main thread of Dr. Noble’s work is the application of novel molecular techniques for applied and basic science to protect public health, aquaculture, and aquatic environments.
 She has developed a range of rapid water quality test methods, including those for E. coli, Enterococcus, and Vibrio species and studies the dynamics of microbial contaminants contributed through stormwater runoff to high priority recreational and shellfish harvesting waters.
-A specific interest is conducting research to partition anthropogenic inputs from reservoir populations in coastal ecosystems, thereby permitting development of accurate models.
-In addition to applied research, Dr. Noble is interested in the dynamics of marine microbial food webs, specifically focusing on viral control of bacterial and algal populations, and the interplay among viruses, bacteria including Bdellovibrio), phytoplankton, grazers, and biogeochemical cycling in estuarine and coastal marine environments, especially in light of impending climate change.
+A specific recent interest is conducting research on wastewater-based surveillance for SARS-CoV-2.
+She leads the laboratory research program that is responsible for the NC Wastewater Monitoring Network, and has been a strong proponent of standardized, fully quantitative molecular methods, improvement of sample processing and recovery for difficult to measure human pathogens, and development of improved highplex molecular approaches for quantification of 10-20 pathogen targets from a single assay..

 Professor Nylander-French’s research and teaching focuses on (1) understanding the relationship between dermal and inhalation exposure, (2) the effect of individual genetic differences on the function of enzymes that detoxify hazardous agents and that affect the development of disease, and (3) new scientific approaches to quantitatively measure exposure to toxicants and sophisticated exposure-modeling tools in an effort to standardize and improve exposure and risk assessment.
 The long-term objective of her laboratory and field investigations is to identify factors, which contribute significantly to the risks of disease in populations, so that intervention and prevention controls can be implemented to reduce unacceptable levels of risk.